 You can find more details on our donation page and includes details on our TFP Fertility donor bank to access our list of Altruistic sperm donors.

 Once you have decided on the type of sperm, you will need to consider the type of treatment.
 Personal preference, your age and existing medical conditions often influence who will carry the pregnancy and what treatment will be needed.

-Intrauterine Insemination (IUI) (also commonly known as artificial insemination or sperm insemination) involves placing screened, prepared and concentrated sperm directly into the womb via a fine catheter.
+Intrauterine Insemination (IUI) (also commonly known as artificial insemination or sperm insemination) involves placing screened, prepared and concentrated sperm directly into the womb via a fine catheter, or a tube that is inserted into your bladder.
 It can only be done when the partner who is providing the eggs is also intending to carry the pregnancy.

 It can be performed on a natural cycle without using fertility drugs, matched to the woman’s ovulation cycle, and is the closest to a ‘natural’ conception.
-It can also be done on a stimulated cycle where the partner carrying the pregnancy takes fertility medication to boost their egg production.
+It can also be done on a stimulated cycle where the partner carrying the pregnancy takes fertility medication to increase her egg production.